rerun-io/rerun/docs/content/concepts/entity-component.md

 ### Logging and viewing data

-All the data that you log within rerun is mapped to the concepts of entities and components.
+All the data that you log within Rerun is mapped to the concepts of entities and components.
 For example, consider the case of logging a point:

 ```python